 The Importance of Lighting in a Corporate Video

-When it comes to getting a corporate video made for your business, the last thing on your mind is how you’re going to be lit on camera – but actually its one of the main things that we focus on.
-Making you look good on camera is the difference between a professional and an amateur video.
+When it comes to getting a corporate video made for your business, the last thing on your mind is how you’re going to be lit on camera – but actually its one of the main things that I focus on.
+Making you look good on camera is one of the main differences between a professional and an amateur video.

 The Big Kit

 The main kit that I bring with me is what I call “The Big Kit” and this is because it is the lighting kit most used in office or single locations.
 It is an extremely powerful light kit that gives pleasing skin tones and enables me to balance an interviewee against a window.

 I bring this kit with me when I know that I’m going to be able to have access to mains power.
 As good as this kit is, it’s not portable for say an event or grabbing an interview on the fly.

 It is perfect for all forms of promotional, testimonial, case study and training films.
 I’ve lost count of the number of times I’ve used this kit – it’s a reliable workhorse!